labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step3.md

 ## Reducing Memory Usage with Generator Expressions

-Now let's demonstrate how generator expressions can save memory when working with large datasets.
-We'll use the CTA bus data file which is quite large.
+Now, let's see how generator expressions can save memory when working with large datasets.
+We'll use the CTA bus data file, which is quite large.

 First, let's try a memory-intensive approach: